Did Burt Reynolds End the Life Of David Whiting in 1973

-Filming was to take place in the area around Gila Band, Arizona and cast and crew arrived in January 1973.
+Filming was to take place in the area around Gila Bend, Arizona and cast and crew arrived in January 1973.
 26 year old David whiting was not a member of the cast.
 He was sort of Sarah Mile’s manager.
 I say sort of because his involvement with her has separately been called other things.
 In other places he is described as her personal assistant.
 Certainly he was part of her life and had been closely associated with her for quite sometime.

 Whiting accompanied Miles to the flat dry heat of Gila Bend and along with most of the cast and crew took up residence in the Travelodge.
 The complex was comprised of the usual small rooms some of which had interconnecting doors.
 Whiting initially moved into the room adjoining Miles’.
-After a time Sarah Miles had her 5 year old son and their nanny join her so Whiting took another room a little distance away.
+After a time Sarah Miles had her five year old son and their nanny join her so Whiting took another room a little distance away.

 According to her she was grabbed by Whiting as soon as she entered the room.
 He wanted to know where she had been and who she had been with.
 He slapped her and in the following commotion the nanny ran into the room through the adjacent door.
 Because Whiting was belligerent and aggressive Miles told the nanny to call Burt.